team-spaceship/projector-aquarium/README.md

 # projector aquarium

-This app will show a relaxing sea environment.
+This app will show a relaxing aquarium environment.